RacheliS/RacheliS/README.md

-- 👋 Hi, I’m @Racheli Amrusi
+- 👋 Hi, I’m Racheli Amrusi
-- 👀 I’m working as Java & React full stack developer @IDI INSURANCE.
+- 👀 I work as Java & React full stack developer @IDI INSURANCE.
+-  👀 I worked as Salesforce & Angular full stack developer @Bank Leumi.
-- 📫 How to reach me r.sulemany@gmail.co
+- 📫 How to reach me r.sulemany@gmail.com | 0527602938

 <!---
 RacheliS/RacheliS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.